8. Containers: Systemd Quadlets

 Negative

-Linux Ecology Lock-in: This architecture binds LychD irrevocably to Linux distributions utilizing Systemd and Podman.
+- Linux Ecology Lock-in: Binds LychD irrevocably to Systemd and Podman.